EliziumNet/Krayola/README.md

 );
 ```

-⚠️ Note, that this collection is a 2 dimensional array.
+:warning: Note, that this collection is a 2 dimensional array.

 We can optionally add background colours to any item, by providing a 3rd entry, eg. if we wanted **Artist** to have a "Black" background colour we would specify: